15 Decorative Ways to Recycle Christmas Cards

 Find the area on each Christmas card where you want to place your stencil, lightly score the area in half, and fold.
 Lay your folded stencil so both sets of folded edges match up; trace.
 Cut out 5 to 6 shapes.
 Arrange cutouts in the order you want them to appear, and punch a small hole at the top of the cutout you plan to have in the middle.
 Line up 2 cutout shapes at the fold, and machine-stitch up the middle; repeat for the other 3 to 4 shapes.
 Place the sewn halves together with the halves facing in opposite directions, and hand-sew together.
 Thread a ribbon through the hole at the top of the ornament for hanging.

 Make a wine gift label feel more personal by adding a handmade gift tag made from recycled Christmas cards.
-Cut a 2-3/4x6-3/4-inch rectangle from red cardstock.
-Score the card 2-1/2 inches from the top, and use a 1-1/4-inch hole punch to create an opening for the neck of the wine bottle in the center of the upper section.
-Punch a 1-1/4-inch hole in gold cardstock; punch around the hole with a 1-1/2-inch hole punch, creating a ring.
-Glue the ring around the hole in the red backing.
-Cut a 2-5/8x3-1/4-inch rectangle from a Christmas card, and glue to the bottom section of the red backing, then hang the tag on the wine bottle.
+Cut a rectangle from red cardstock and score the card a few inches from the top.
+Then, use a circular hole punch to create an opening for the neck of the wine bottle in the center of the upper section.
+Cut a smaller rectangle from a Christmas card and glue to the bottom section of the red backing, then hang the tag on the wine bottle.

 Related: Free Christmas Wine Bottle Labels